Resource

 • Provide our vital information and support services including the NRAS Helpline, NRAS Lives, patient information events and educational booklets.

-Across the UK 400,000 people living with rheumatoid arthritis (RA) and 12,000 young people living with juvenile idiopathic arthritis (JIA) have access to a freephone helpline which is often accessed at a time when patients feel at their most desperate for emotional support and clear information.
+Across the UK, over 450,000 people living with rheumatoid arthritis (RA) and over 10,000 young people (< 16 years) living with juvenile idiopathic arthritis (JIA), and their families, have access to a freephone helpline which is often accessed at a time when patients feel at their most desperate for emotional support and clear information.

 • Launch and continue the development of our Digital Self-Management Programme for everyone living with RA in the UK, Smile-RA.